MrDrotik/humanize-calculator/README.md

     $ python3 humanize-calculator/run.py [-s] your_expression
 ### or
     $ python3 humanize-calculator/run.py [-s]
-If you write argument "-s" (also "--solve"), expression has been solved.
+If you append argument "-s" (also "--solve"), expression has been solved.
 <br/><br/><br/>
 ## Also you can run functions directly
     $ python3 -i humanize-calculator/main.py